atharshlakshmi/atharshlakshmi/README.md

 ## Hi, I'm Lakshmi! ⭐️
-I enjoy self-learning and taking on new challenges.
-Currently, I’m exploring different areas of Artificial Intelligence and pursuing undergraduate research in Image and Video Generation.
+I'm a student, majoring in Data Science and AI.
+Currently, I’m pursuing undergraduate research in image generation.

-I've been joining hackathons to motivate myself to do more projects to apply my knowledge and learn new skills!
-You can find some of them here.
+I have a passion for resposible AI and my core ambition is to build a career dedicated to contributing directly to the field of AI Safety!
+As I explore my interests, I'll be making some projects.
+You can find them here!

 <!--
 **atharshlakshmi/atharshlakshmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.